 - Run Wireless Diagnostics.
 Hold Option, click the Wi-Fi menu, and choose Open Wireless Diagnostics for a full report.

-The big takeaway: stop reaching for the router first.
-On a Tahoe MacBook the fastest fixes are counterintuitive, turn Bluetooth off and quiet AirDrop and Handoff, because they are hijacking your Wi-Fi radio.
-That alone steadies the connection for most people.
+Stop reaching for the router first.
+On a Tahoe MacBook the fastest fixes are counterintuitive: turn Bluetooth off and quiet AirDrop and Handoff, because they are hijacking your Wi-Fi radio.

 Where to Next

 More macOS Tahoe help: This fix is part of our macOS Tahoe problems and fixes guide, a single place that rounds up every common Tahoe issue.
-If something else on your Mac is acting up after the update, start there.

 Isaac Smith is the founder and editor of PC Glance, a website that covers computers, laptops, and technology.
 He is a tech enthusiast and a computer geek who loves to share his insights and help his readers make smart choices when buying tech gadgets or laptops.
 He is always curious and updated about the latest tech trends.